konung-nvkz/CV_HTML_CSS/README.md

 So code will be refactored, readme will be updated and some additional information can be added.

 At the moment my todo list for improvement contains:

++ Fill in portfolio section
-+ adding Aria-attributes
++ Add Aria-attributes
++ Add backend
-+ refactoring some code
++ Refactor some code
-+ thinking over style of landing page
++ Think over style of landing page
-+ adding backend